Eduard Arnhold: Art Collector

 In addition to his villa on Wannsee and a city flat, he acquired the Hirschfelde manor near Werneuchen at the turn of the century.
 He redesigned the park there into a sculpture park and brought together works of art by numerous contemporary artists, but also found objects from distant countries.
 In the park, for example, he had a marble fountain built that had been excavated in Herculaneum on Mount Vesuvius.

+A Van Gogh painting, Path in the Public Garden, owned by the Arnholds went missing during the Second World War, and their great-grandson, Christoph Kunheim, is searching for further information.

 Social Philanthropist

 In addition to art, Arnhold was also socially committed.
 In 1907, he donated the Youth Education Centre Kurt Löwenstein in Werftpfuhl, neighbouring Hirschfelde, named after his wife.
 In this orphanage for girls, the protégés received an education both in the arts and with a perspective for the labour market.

 From 1880, Arnhold was a member of the Society of Friends.
 Between 1911 and 1925, he was a member of the Senate of the Kaiser Wilhelm Society.

 Arnhold died in 1925 at the age of 76 in Neuhaus am Schliersee.
 His grave is located at the Friedhof Wannsee, Lindenstraße in Wannsee.
 He rests there at the side of his wife Johanna Arnhold née Arnthal (1859-1929).
 In front of the grave wall with inscription plaques is a sculpture by Theodor Georgii depicting a farewell scene.
 By decision of the Senate of Berlin, the final resting place of Eduard Arnhold (grave location Li AT FW-38) has been dedicated as an honorary grave of the State of Berlin since 1992.
 The dedication was extended in 2018 for the usual period of twenty years.

+Arnhold and his wife had a daughter Elisabeth (1883-1952).